 The Broccoli Cousin that Everyone will LoveJump to Recipe

 I’ve mentioned before how much of a podcast addict I am.
 I have a huge list of them that I listen to regularly.
-One of my new favorites is called Surprisingly Awesome featuring Adam Davidson and Adam McCay.
+One of my new favorites is called Surprisingly Awesome (now defunct) featuring Adam Davidson and Adam McCay.
 As you might guess by the name, each episode they try to convince each other that something that is apparently boring is actually, surprisingly, awesome.

 A recent episode was on Broccoli and I knew it would be awesome because it’s one of my favorite veggies!
 Interesting facts of the podcast for me: